oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

 2. In the tenancy where the Generative AI instance is hosted - Locate Policies under Identity & Security, ensure that you are in your "root" compartment, and then define the following policies.

-   _Please ensure to replace the <ODATenancyOCID> and <ODAInstanceOCID> with the proper OCID values._
+   _Please ensure to replace the ODATenancyOCID and ODAInstanceOCID with the proper OCID values._

    ```
-    define tenancy oda-instance-tenancy as <ODATenancyOCID>
+    define tenancy oda-instance-tenancy as ODATenancyOCID
-    admit any-user of tenancy oda-instance-tenancy to manage agent-family in tenancy where request.principal.id in ('<ODAInstanceOCID>')
+    admit any-user of tenancy oda-instance-tenancy to manage agent-family in tenancy where request.principal.id in ('ODAInstanceOCID')
-    admit any-user of tenancy oda-instance-tenancy to manage genai-agent-family in tenancy where request.principal.id in ('<ODAInstanceOCID>')
+    admit any-user of tenancy oda-instance-tenancy to manage genai-agent-family in tenancy where request.principal.id in ('ODAInstanceOCID')
-    admit any-user of tenancy oda-instance-tenancy to manage object-family in tenancy where request.principal.id in ('<ODAInstanceOCID>')
+    admit any-user of tenancy oda-instance-tenancy to manage object-family in tenancy where request.principal.id in ('ODAInstanceOCID')
    ```

    ![ODA Instance Policy](images/CreatePolicy.png)